-The time where private labels consisted only of low-priced, low-quality products is long gone.
-What private label has been before, copying the big brands or offering ‘me too’ at a lower price, has completely changed.
-Private label brands are now at the forefront of innovation, allowing retailers to explore interesting concepts and get them onto their shelves in a relatively short time frame.
+The time where private labels consisted mainly of low-priced, low-quality products is long gone.
+Private label no longer equals copying the big brands at a lower price: private label brands are now at the forefront of innovation, allowing retailers to explore interesting concepts and get them onto store shelves in a relatively short time frame.

 Successful positioning of private labels

-Notably, private label brands are becoming better positioned than A-brands to respond to consumer demands for natural and organic health and wellness, and convenience, leading to a proliferation of NPD.
+Notably, private label brands are becoming better positioned than A-brands in responding to consumer demands for natural and organic health and wellness, as well as convenience, leading to a proliferation of NPD.
 For example, the European region accounts for 64.1% share of new private label launches in food and beverages (global, July 2021 - June 2022).